liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 Run Service Builder to generate the new finders.

 Why are you creating a finder on the `name` and `guestbookId` database fields for the `Entry`?
-It makes sense if you think about our portlet's design.
-When finding an Entry in the database, if you use its Primary Key you are guaranteed to find the entity you are looking for.
-However, the name field in our portlet is the name of the person creating the entry.
+It makes sense if you think about the portlet's design.
+When finding an Entry in the database, using the Primary Key guarantees you'll find the entity you are looking for.
+However, the name field in your portlet is the name of the person creating the entry.
 Multiple people with the same name can easily create entries, right?
 What if Penelope creates an entry, and then a day later, another Penelope also creates an entry.
 If you rely solely on `name` to find the entries, which one should you retrieve from the database in the case that two records have matching fields?
 You can easily see the problem, and the convention is to retrieve the first entity when two entities with matching fields values are retrieved.
 However, you can reduce the likelihood of finding